 The London based Tyrolean composer, percussionist, and hang virtuoso MANU DELAGO is an enthusiastic mountaineer.
 Whenever he finds time for a few days in addition to his projects with Björk, Anoushka Shankar, the Cinematic Orchestra or Ólafur Arnalds, he climbs the highest peaks of his homeland.
-A year ago he did the same but this time with an ensemble of seven musicians and has now released the unique mountain film “Parasol Peak” with accompanying album as a document of this impressive expedition.
+A year ago he did the same but this time with an ensemble of seven musicians and has now released the unique mountain film “Parasol Peak” with an accompanying album as a document of this impressive expedition.
 MANU DELAGO gave Michael Franz Woels a look behind the (alpine) scenes of the shooting in the Stubai Alps.

 Your new album “Parasol Peak” will be released on September 7th.
 I noticed that there is this video “Freeze” from 2017 with you in the Alps.
 Was this the beginning of the idea to try this alpine music making with several players?